anonymousresearcher12/Concrete-Autoencoders/README.md

 "GEO_experiment.py" contains experiments for the GEO dataset.
 "Concrete_Variable_Autoencoder_approach.ipynb" contains a jupyter notebook that was used to interactively generate the remaining figures and plots.

+"scikit-feature-1.0.0" folder contains implementations of MCFS, UDFS and Lap Score.
+It was taken from "http://featureselection.asu.edu/index.php"